flrdv/snowdrop-http/README.md

 	InitialPathBufferLength    int
 	InitialHeadersBufferLength int

-	maxBufferLength int
+	StartLineBuffer []byte

-	Buffer []byte
+	HeadersBuffer   []byte
 }
 ```

 This settings are passed to parser ALWAYS.
-It may be even not filled, as parser will fill unfilled with default values you can find in [src/httpparser/settings.go](https://github.com/fakefloordiv/snowdrop-http/blob/master/src/httpparser/settings.go)
+It may be even not specified as parser will set unspecified values with default ones.
+If buffers aren't specified, they will be allocated automatically.
+All this stuff you can find in [src/httpparser/settings.go](https://github.com/fakefloordiv/snowdrop-http/blob/master/src/httpparser/settings.go)

 # FAQ
 > *Q*: How does parser behave in case of chunked request?